firebird631/siis/README.md

 * --read-only Don't write market neither candles data to the database.
 Default is writing to the database.
 * --fetch Process the data fetcher.
 * --binarize Process to text file to binary conversion for a market (text version of data could be removed on the futur).
+* --rebuild Rebuild OHLC from the trades/ticks data for a market (WIP).

 You need to define the name of the identity to use.
 This is related to the name defined into the identities.py file.
 Excepted for fetch/binarize/check-data the name of the profile of appliances to use --profile=\<profilename> must be specified.